About Kreem Shakti

 Bridging Western medicine knowledge and Eastern healing expertise to guide you to become the best version of yourself.

-A Registered Nurse turned Ayurvedic Practitioner with a mission to bridge the East and West paradigm of health and wellness!
+A Prior Nurse turned Ayurvedic Practitioner with a mission to bridge the East and West paradigm of health and wellness!

 WORKING IN WESTERN MEDICINE WASN’T ENOUGH

 I have worked in hospitals for over 16 years, which included serving during the pandemic, and it was one of the most challenging times of my nursing career.
 I love the knowledge and experience I have gained as a nurse.
-I have always had a passion for helping and caring for others and nursing had been my calling.
-But as life goes, there are some tumultuous waves throughout our journeys.
+I have always had a passion for helping and caring for others and nursing has been my calling.
+But as life goes on, there are some tumultuous waves throughout our journeys.

 The Art of Transforming